kloetzl/biozsh/Readme.md

     cd biozsh
     make install-dev

-Restarting the shell will give you access the new features.
+Restarting the shell will give you access to the new features.

 ### License